+Risk Management Pool - In 1986, the District joined together with other school districts in the state, pursuant to the provisions of RCW Chapter 39.34, to form Washington Schools Risk Management Pool (WSRMP), a public entity risk pool currently operating as a common risk management and insurance program for Washington schools.
+The Pool was formed on August 30, 1986 pursuant to authority in RCW Chapter 48.62.
+The Pool's purpose is to join in a cooperative manner and provide its members the capability to jointly purchase property and liability insurance, maintain a reserve to pay for self-insurance, provide a plan of self-insurance, and related services, including a program of risk management.
+Over 90 school and educational service districts have joined WSRMP.

-In 1986, the District joined together with other school districts and educational service districts in the state to form Washington Schools Risk Management Pool, a public entity risk pool currently operating as a common risk management and insurance program for property, liability, vehicle, public official liability, crime, employment practices, machinery breakdown, and network security.
-The District pays an annual premium to the pool for its general insurance coverage.
-The agreement for formation of the Washington Schools Risk Management Pool provides that the pool will be self-sustaining through member premiums and will reinsure through commercial companies for claims in excess of \$1,000,000.00 for each insured event.
+The District pays an annual premium (\$587,610 for 2019-20) to the pool for its general insurance coverage.
+The agreement for formation of the WSRMP provides that the pool will be self-sustaining through member premiums and will reinsure through commercial companies for claims in excess of \$1 million for each insured event.